Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 - For low sodium salsa, omit the salt.
 Use fresh or low sodium canned tomatoes.
 Add cumin, extra garlic and cilantro to amp up the flavor.
 Finish cooled salsa with fresh lemon or lime juice to taste.

-- Add a pinch of sugar or a dollop of tomato paste for sweet & thick salsa.
+- Add a pinch of sugar or a dollop of tomato paste for sweet and thick salsa.

 - Enjoy chilled or warm salsa with chips.
 Serve warm salsa over hot food.